-A. Sutherland - AncientPages.com - Ever since the beginning of the 16th century, Penkaet Castle has been the scene of a number of unexplained mysteries.
+A. Sutherland - AncientPages.com - Since the beginning of the 16th century, Penkaet Castle has been the scene of several unexplained mysteries.

 Penkaet Castle is located near Haddington, Lothian, Scotland.
-Ever since the beginnings of the 16th century, there have been reports of unusual phenomena taking place in the castle.
+Ever since the beginning of the 16th century, there have been reports of unusual phenomena in the castle.

 In the early 1920s, the castle was bought by Professor and Mrs. Holbourn.
-It did not take long before they started to hear strange sounds in the large house.
+It was not long before they heard strange sounds in the large house.

 "When we first came here in 1923, we were often disturbed by the sounds of heavy footsteps going about the house and the sound of something heavy and soft being dragged along.

-Various people occupied the house, in our absence complained of hearing shrieks, heavy footsteps, and groans, and that doors which were shut and even locked at night were found open in the morning.
+Various people who occupied the house in our absence complained of hearing shrieks, heavy footsteps, and groans and that doors which were shut and even locked at night were found open in the morning.

 One girl was so terrified that she refused to sleep alone," Mrs. Holbourn reported in the Journal of the American Society for Psychical Research.